dspeyer/dspeyer.github.io/magic.md

 You may consider up to three plans a day and pre roll one d20 for each of them.
 The plans must be substantively different.

 #### Lunar Caster
-Prerequisite: astrologer, spell craft 5 ranks
+Prerequisite: astrologer, spellcraft 5 ranks
 On the night of the full moon, treat your spells as five rating lower (minimum 1) whenever this is beneficial to you.

 #### Body and Soul Specialist